mathiasg12/SP2/README.md

 - a code editor
 - Node.js version 20.9.0 or later is recomended
+- npm(Node Package Manager)

 ##### for users:

 - a web browser

-### Installation
+### Installation(for development locally)

-- download the repository from github
+- clone the repository from github
 - open the repository in a code editor
 - install bootstrap version 5.3.2 if needed
+- open with live server extension

 ### Running